 The Boulder County Coroner's Office makes a physical response to a low percentage of its total case load and performs an autopsy on an even lower percentage of its total case load.
 The chart below shows the annual trend lines for both the responses and the autopsies.

-Note: \ There were 267 cases in 2019 that required autopsies; there was one 2018 case in in which the autopsy was performed in 2019.
+Note: There were 289 cases in 2020 that required autopsies.

 CASES BY MONTH